 Connemara

 Connemara is on the Atlantic coast and you can feel the true beauty of the ocean here.
-If you are planning to elope in Ireland, Connemara should definitely be on your list.
+If you are planning to elope in Ireland, Connemara should be on your list.
 If you are looking to have mountain elopement in Ireland, then Connemara is the place for you.

 Cliffs of Moher

 A little bit more south of Connemara is where the famous Cliffs of Moher are located.
 For sure, they are one of the main natural attractions of Ireland.
 And, as such, they are just the perfect place for elopement in Ireland.
-Cliffs of Moher were carved by the Atlantic ocean for millions of years.
+Cliffs of Moher were carved by the Atlantic Ocean for millions of years.

-Combine the high cliffs with the magnificent Atlantic ocean and you get one of the best Ireland elopement venues.
+Combine the high cliffs with the magnificent Atlantic Ocean and you get one of the best Ireland elopement venues.
 Cliffs of Moher are very visite throughout the year, but since it’s so large surface, it’s not hard to find a good and empty spot for your Ireland elopement.
 Also, if you are visiting Ireland in the preseason or postseason, there will be fewer visitors in Ireland.

 Glendalough